cdoublev/css/doc/README.md

 #### Rules and declarations

+While the parser algorithms require validating a declaration and a rule immediately *after* consuming it, to disambiguate a declaration from a qualified rule in `style-1:hover {} style-2:hover {} ...`, there is no ambiguity between a qualified rule and an at-rule.
+Their implementation actually validate them in a single pass *when* consuming them, to avoid consuming the entire declaration value before backtracking and parse a qualified rule instead.

-To parse a rule, its definition must first be resolved from the definitions of rules accepted in the context.
+To parse a rule, its definition is first resolved from the definitions of rules accepted in the [context](#Context).
 If there is an `<at-keyword-token>` at the front of the input, it is the first definition whose `name` matches the value of this token or whose `names` include it.
-Otherwise, it must resolve to the definition of the `qualified` rules in this context, if any, which assumes that a context only accepts a single type of `qualified` rules.
+Otherwise, it resolves to the definition of the `qualified` rules in this context, if any, which assumes that a context only accepts a single type of `qualified` rules.

-After consuming and validating its prelude, its CSSOM representation is created, and its constructor parses its block value. `matchStyleSheet()` validates the order of the rule and registers `@namespace` in `context.globals`.
+After consuming and validating its prelude, its CSSOM representation is created, then its constructor parses its block value, then `matchStyleSheet()` validates the order of the rule and registers `@namespace` in `context.globals`.

-To parse a declaration, its definition must first be resolved with the `<ident-token>` at the front of the input from the dictionaries of properties and descriptors accepted in the context.
-Then its value must be validated.
-When they are allowed in the context, the parser first parses the input against CSS-wide keywords, which must be interpreted like for standard properties in a custom property value, then it looks for an arbitrary substitution, and returns a parse error if it finds a positioned {} block, which would mean that there might be a qualified rule at the front of the input, then it parses the input against the grammar of the property or descriptor, then against the grammar of the whole value substitutions.
+To parse a declaration, its definition is first resolved from the dictionaries of properties and descriptors accepted in the [context](#Context), with the `<ident-token>` at the front of the input.
+Then its value is validated.
+When they are allowed in the context, the parser first tries to parse the input against CSS-wide keywords, which must be interpreted in a custom property value like in standard properties.
+Then it looks for an arbitrary substitution, and returns a parse error if it finds a positioned {} block, which would mean that there might be a qualified rule at the front of the input.
+Then it tries to parse the input against the grammar of the property or descriptor and finally, then against the grammar of whole value substitutions.

-**Note:** while looking for an arbitrary substitution, it does not *immediately* return `null` if it finds `<bad-*-token>`, `)`, `]`, `}`, `;`, `!`, which are all invalid tokens in `<declaration-value>`, when they do not close a parent structure in the input, to allow returning a parse error if it later finds a positioned {} block.

 Finally, it validates a priority, if any.

+**Note:** when looking for an arbitrary substitution, it does not *immediately* return `null` if it finds `<bad-*-token>`, `)`, `]`, `}`, `;`, `!` (when they do not close a parent structure in the input), which are all invalid tokens in `<declaration-value>`, to allow returning a parse error if it later finds a positioned {} block.

 #### State machine